-The OEC’s public lands team works to ensure an Ohio that is full of trails to explore, towering trees, and inspiring natural landscapes.
+Take a moment to imagine an Ohio full of winding, wooded trails to explore, towering trees above, and breathtaking natural landscapes.

 That’s our vision.
 And that’s why we work to defend and expand Ohio’s public lands for all to enjoy.

 Particularly as we tackle the climate crisis, undisturbed forests — especially our public forests — are our best natural weapons in the fight against climate change.
 If we protect them, our public forests can realize their fullest potential to reduce carbon levels, act as reservoirs of biodiversity, and serve as havens and escapes for the human spirit.